elisalvsan/elisalvsan/README.md

 Gosto de desenvolver projetos para back-end e front-end. ~~(apeser de não me sentir tão segura para desenvolver um projeto sozinha)~~.

-## Hello

-My name is Elisa Andrade, I'm 21 years old, I'm finishing my bachelor's degree in Computer Science and I work as an electronics technician's assistant.

- I started studying programming in 2016 when I entered the technical course and since then I have continued studying to improve more and more.

- I like to develop projects for backend and frontend. ~~(although I don't feel so safe to develop a project by myself)~~.

 ### Curiosidades